lijingda13/AllocationServer/allocation-server/RESTfulAPI.md

 # RESTful API Documentation

-## Todo: Implement

-- [x] user login
-- [x] user registration
-- [x] get user information
-- [x] get student information about the project (assigned status, assigned project of the student)
-- [x] update user information
-- [x] partial update user information (which includes update password)
-- [x] get all projects
-- [x] get all available projects for the student
-- [x] get all proposed projects for the staff
-- [x] get assigned project for the student
-- [x] staff propose a project
-- [x] staff update a project information
-- [x] staff delete a project
-- [x] student register interest in a project
-- [x] student unregister interest in a project
-- [x] staff approve student interest and assign student to the project

 ## Introduction

 This document describes the RESTful API for the **Allocation** Application.
 The API is designed based on the REST